Written by Michelle Henderson – December 17, 2020

 A solid or a minimum 8-inch fully grouted block wall is recommended for separating the bays.
 The type of shooting activities planned for the range will dictate the thickness.
 The separating wall should be continuous from the front to the rear wall of the range and extend from the floor to ceiling.
 This is required for range safety, noise reduction and ventilation integrity.
 Doors between adjoining ranges may be required to meet fire regulations so the range planner should verify this with the local fire department.
 Spectator area walls separate the firing line from the ready room or lobby area.
 Bulletproof glass must be specified for the viewing area that is capable of stopping the largest caliber round that will be shot on the range.

-To learn more about designing, building and equipping a gun range, visit Indoor-Range Design Guide request page.
+To learn more about designing, building and equipping a gun range, request the Range Design Guide.